-new firm registration in counties with a higher cluster index can be explained by superior quality of entrepreneur hometown networks.
-However, this is not the entire explanation: even after controlling for network quality, entry rates in high-cluster regions were significantly less affected in the high cluster regions.
-With regard to functioning of incumbent firms, the lower entrepreneurial quality in high cluster regions would have resulted in a negative bias in estimating relative resilience of high cluster areas.
-Hence network quality alone cannot explain the observed differences between the high and low cluster areas.
+However, higher hometown density alone cannot explain the observed differences between the high and low cluster areas.
 Neither can variations in the Covid-19 infection rates: areas with a higher degree of clustering featured higher infection rates, lowering both entry and the reopening likelihood of incumbents.

-Finally, using the ESIEC survey data, we examine the role of other firm attributes associated with clusters.
-Controlling for network quality, greater spatial proximity to suppliers and buyers (including online sales) was associated with greater resilience.
-Hence our analysis shows that both network quality and spatial agglomeration played some part in explaining the superior resilience of clusters.
+Using the ESIEC survey data, we subsequently examine the role of other firm attributes associated with clusters.
+Controlling for hometown density and heterogeneity, greater spatial proximity to suppliers and buyers (including online sales) was associated with a higher re-opening rate among incumbents.
+Overall, the results therefore suggest that both network quality and spatial agglomeration played some part in explaining the superior resilience of clusters.

-Section 2 provides details of the data, the cluster index, firm attributes correlated with clustering, and measures of entrepreneur network quality, along with relevant descriptive statistics.
-Section 3 presents the main result concerning resilience of areas with greater clustering.
-Section 4 then examines the role of different attributes of clusters: quality of entrepreneur hometown networks, spatial agglomeration and other related firm characteristics.
-Section 5 describes how the results varied across four main industry groups, while Section 6 concludes.
+Section 2 presents the theoretical model.
+Section 3 then provides details of the data, the cluster index, firm attributes correlated with clustering, and measures of entrepreneur network quality, along with relevant descriptive statistics.
+Section 4 presents the main result concerning resilience of areas with greater clustering.
+Section 5 then examines the role of different attributes of clusters: quality of entrepreneur hometown networks, spatial agglomeration and other related firm characteristics.
+Section 6 describes how the results varied across four main industry groups, while Section 7 concludes.
 The Data Appendix provides details of variables used in the analysis.